The Apollo CLI

 apollo service:* commands are now deprecated in favor of commands in the Rover CLI.

-The Apollo CLI provides useful commands for interacting with every component of the Apollo platform, including Apollo Client, Apollo Server, and Apollo Studio.
+The Apollo CLI provides useful commands for interacting with every component of the Apollo platform, including Apollo Client, Apollo Server, and GraphOS Studio.

 The Apollo CLI is available as an npm package.

 npm, we recommend installing the Apollo CLI locally by adding it to your project's